Andre Villas-Boas' men will lock horns with the Archbishops in an all-Portuguese final in Dublin

 ||DID YOU KNOW?|

-- Porto are currently riding a three-game winning streak against Braga, outscoring them 9-3 during that span.
+- Porto is currently riding a three-game winning streak against Braga, outscoring them 9-3 during that span.

 - Andre Villas-Boas' men finished the season undefeated in the Portuguese Liga with 27 wins and three draws.